teambit/docs/docs/bit-basics/05-choose-dev-env.md

 title: Choose a Development Environment
 ---

+----->>>>>> THE EXPLANATION IS NOT GGOD ENOUGH.
+ALSO - THIS ONLY SAYS THEY CAN CHOOSE THE REACT ENV.
+WHAT ABOUT MORE ENVS?
+OR CREATING THEIR OWN ENV?
+OR EXTENDING THIS ENV?
+THIS IS NOT GOOD ENOUGH

 A [Bit Environment](/docs/environments/overview) is a component that configures and “bundles” together different services needed throughout the life-cycle of an independent component.
 These services include compiling, bundling, testing, linting, documenting, and more.

 Bit environments make it possible to build and deliver independent components without the overhead of setting up a development environment to support that.
 Environments are also used to ensure consistency by standardizing the environment setup for independent components, developed across various decoupled repositories.